 When registering your child in the program, you must select the child's days of attendance.
-Please note that once your child is registered these days cannot be changed on a week to week basis.
-Attendance slots will be part-time or full-time only.
-Part-time is 1-3 days per week and full-time is 4-5 days per week.
-You must notify us two weeks in advance if you want to permanently change from part-time to full-time and vice-versa if program space is available.
-However, it is not allowable for you to switch to/from PT to/from FT from week to week, month to month, etc. Days of attendance must remain stable.
+Please note that once your child is registered these days cannot be changed on a week-to-week basis.
+Attendance slots will be full-time only.